 Luis Rigueira 34 Portugal Integration Developer

-Meanwhile, on the other side, we’re initializing a variable to extract the first and last name of the individual, then proceeding with a response.
+At the same time, the other branch initializes a variable to extract the first and last name from the message.
+From there, it continues by sending the response.

 Now, if you observe the logic app’s runs, you’ll see that due to the delay we’ve applied, the logic app continues to run.